-NEW: The first ON TO 2050 snapshot report, Regional Economy and Clusters: Building on our strengths, is available.
+NOTE: The ON TO 2050 snapshot report on Regional Economy and Clusters: Building on our strengths is available.

 In 2013, CMAP developed the first in a series of "drill-down" studies, Metropolitan Chicago's Freight Cluster: A Drill-Down Report on Infrastructure, Innovation, and Workforce looks at freight as an industry "cluster" -- local groups of interdependent firms linked through their buyer-supplier relationships and need for particular resources, including labor pool and technologies.